 MOD ACP/3A1/14#11365

-64 10.4 Members of the Union shall inform the Secretary-General of their approval of the International Telecommunication Regulations adopted by the Conference.
-The Secretary-General shall inform Members promptly of the receipt of such notifications of approval.
+64 10.4 Member States of the Union shall inform the Secretary-General of their consent to be bound by the International Telecommunication Regulations adopted by the Conference.
+The Secretary-General shall inform Member States promptly of the receipt of such notifications of consent.

 Reasons: More accurate reflection of the legal position.